-The data output buffers can be disabled, reducing total power to about 408 mW.
-With the buffers disabled, the outputs are in a high-impedance state.
-The wake-up time from this mode to data becoming valid in normal mode is a maximum of 500 ns in LVDS mode and 200 ns in CMOS mode.
+The data output buffers can be disabled, reducing the total power to about 408 mW.
+With the buffers disabled, the outputs are in high impedance state.
+The wake-up time from this mode to data becoming valid in normal mode is maximum 500 ns in LVDS mode and 200 ns in CMOS mode.